 A. An inventory is a list of everything that is provided with a property being rented, it includes furniture, carpets, curtains, appliances and kitchenware.
 It also states the condition that everything is in i.e. If anything was already damaged, marked or worn before the start of a lease.

-A. An inventory being undertaken before the start of a lease is to the benefit of both the landlord and tenant as it proves the condition of the property at the start of the lease, it therefore protects the landlord's property while ensuring that the tenant's deposit can only have deductions made due to actual damage or cleaning required.
-Should any issues arise a inventory is admissible in court as proof to resolve any such disputes.
+A. An inventory being undertaken before the start of a lease is to the benefit of both the landlord and tenant as it proves the condition of the property at the start of the lease.
+It therefore protects the landlord's property while ensuring that the tenant's deposit can only have deductions made due to actual damage or cleaning required.
+Should any issues arise an inventory is admissible in court as proof to resolve any such disputes.

-A. All items detailed in an original inventory are taken into account at a re-check, any additional comments made by the tenants when checking the inventory at entry are also taken into account to ensure that the most unbiased report is collated and produced.
+A. All items detailed in an original inventory are considered at a re-check, any additional comments made by the tenants when checking the inventory at entry are also considered to ensure that the most unbiased report is collated and produced.
 Obviously if tenants do not make any additional comments or fail to return a signed copy of the document, the re-check is undertaken with an original copy.

-A. When calculating fair wear and tear an inventor takes into account a number of factors.
-Most importantly the lease duration is calculated, allowable wear and tear shall be far more after a long lease as opposed to the minimal amount provided for when considering a 6 month short assured tenancy.
-Other factors taken into account include the number of people allowed to stay at the property, animals that were kept and whether permission for this was granted, and the condition of the property at entry.
+A. When calculating fair wear and tear an inventor considers several factors.
+Most importantly the lease duration is considered, allowable wear and tear shall be far more after a long lease as opposed to a shorter lease.
+Other factors considered include the number of people allowed to stay at the property, animals that were kept and whether permission for this was granted, and the condition of the property at entry.

-A. Cleanliness is a major consideration on the undertaking of our inventories, as a result any cleaning that is attributed to the tenant shall be listed in order that a cleaning company can easily follow what they are required to undertake to return the property to the condition at entry.
+A. Cleanliness is a major consideration on the undertaking of our inventories.
+As a result any cleaning that is attributed to the tenant shall be listed in order that a cleaning company can easily follow what they are required to undertake to return the property to the condition at entry.
 Cleaners will charge for the time they require to complete all cleaning.
-Damage is either charged in the form of depreciation, where a figure is charge which is deemed appropriate towards the rectifying of the issue, where an item or object no longer works the inventor may instruct that someone if asked to fix it and the cost attributed entirely towards the past tenant.
+Damage is either charged in the form of depreciation, where a figure is charged which is deemed appropriate towards the rectifying of the issue.
+Where an item or object no longer works, the inventor may instruct that someone is asked to fix it and the cost attributed entirely towards the past tenant.